jManAscending/DnDHouseRules/README.md

 The multiclass prerequisites can be modified or ignored depending on your primary ability scores for your build.
 For example, you do not need 13 Str to multiclass as a paladin if you use Dexterity for all your attack rolls, but you would need 13 Dex.
 Personally, I am much more lenient with the prerequisites to multiclass out of a class than the prerequisites for multiclassing into a class.

 ## Nonlethal Damage
 Range does not affect lethality.
 Psychic and Lightning damage can be made nonlethal without issue; targets will drop to 0 and be stable.
 Bludgeoning damage can be made nonlethal if it is the result of an attack roll, and targets will drop to 0 and be stable.
-Necrotic damage canot be specified to be nonlethal.
+Necrotic damage cannot be specified to be nonlethal.

 All other types of damage can be made nonlethal if the damage was dealt as the result of an attack roll.
 If such an attack reduces the target to 0 HP, the creature becomes Unstable, making death saving throws according to player rules.